Igbo Culture, Igbo Language and Enugu - Igboguide.org

 I want to thank especially Frank Nweke Jnr, the Community County Council State co-ordinator who not only allowed me to work as his programme and management advisor, but also invited my wife and me to his family in his village for Christmas and many other venues.
 I received information and advice from many other members of his team: Patrick Chidi, Williams Ugwu, Gerald Nwanji, Francis Ogbodo, Anthony I. Oko, Nicholas Igwesi, Chioma, Jonathan Eze, Hyacinth Anowo, Edith Agusiobo, Mike Igboanugo, Mbamalu Ogbonna, Ada Osadebe, Fred Okoli, Fred Onkwonko, Joseph Amah and many others involved.

+Obviously, I should not forget my employer, Accenture, formerly known as Andersen Consulting, who allowed and supported me to take the sabbatical to work as a volunteer.
+Specifically, I want to mention Valentijn Bonger, Noel C. Mooney and Liam McErlane.
 Also, I want to acknowledge the friendship from Nick Macrae as our colleague, patient neighbour and proof-reader, Emile Wahid for his cooking abilities and (free) internet access, Mrs. Kalu for her liaison and contacts in Enugu, our neighbours in Obiöma Close, the Enugu Water State Corporation, all who made our life in Enugu a lot more comfortable.

 During my interviews and discussions with many people in Enugu State, I found that Igboland customs and traditions are generally similar in belief, but there are many differences between villages.
 I have tried to generalise these customs and beliefs in this book, and to go in more details, would go beyond the scope of this book.
 You can refer to the books listed in the references to get more descriptive insights into Igboland’s culture, language and culture.